hank619/quicktype-vscode/README.md

 This extension is available for free in the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items/doggy8088.quicktype-refresh)

 ## Customization
+- `quicktype.camelizedKeyForTypescript`: Whether set the key as camelized key for Typescript

 - `quicktype.justTypes`: Generate only types, or also produce (de)serialization code when using "Open quicktype".
 When using "Paste", you can pick between the commands for "types" and "code", without having to set this option.